harikrishnanum/go_crash_course/readme.md

-# Enhanced Go Crash Course by Traversy Media (Forked Version)
+# Go Crash Course - Traversy Media (Forked Version)

 This is a fork of the Go Crash Course by Traversy Media repository, with additional notes.